Feds: Minnesota food scheme stole $250M; 47 people charged

 The sites that serve the food are sponsored by public or nonprofit groups, such as Feeding Our Future.
 The sponsoring agency keeps 10% to 15% of the reimbursement funds as an administrative fee in exchange for submitting claims, sponsoring the sites and disbursing the funds.

 But during the pandemic, some of the standard requirements for sites to participate in the federal food nutrition programs were waived.
-Among them, the USDA allowed for-profit restaurants to participate, and allowed food to be distributed outside educational programs.
-The charging documents say the defendants exploited changes in the program’s requirements “to enrich themselves.”
+The USDA allowed for-profit restaurants to participate, and allowed food to be distributed outside educational programs.
+The charging documents say the defendants exploited such changes “to enrich themselves.”

-Luger said the scheme involved more than 125 million fake meals, with some defendants making up names for children by using an online random name generator.
-He displayed one form for reimbursement that claimed a site served exactly 2,500 meals each day Monday through Friday — with no children ever getting sick or otherwise missing from the program.

 The documents say Bock oversaw the scheme and that she and Feeding Our Future sponsored the opening of nearly 200 federal child nutrition program sites throughout the state, knowing that the sites intended to submit fraudulent claims.

 “The sites fraudulently claimed to be serving meals to thousands of children a day within just days or weeks of being formed and despite having few, if any staff and little to no experience serving this volume of meals,” according to the indictments.

+One example described a small storefront restaurant in Willmar, in west-central Minnesota, that typically served only a few dozen people a day.
+Two defendants offered the owner $40,000 a month to use his restaurant, then billed the government for some 1.6 million meals through 11 months of 2021, according to one indictment.
+They listed the names of around 2,000 children — nearly half of the local school district’s total enrollment — and only 33 names matched actual students, the indictment said.

 Feeding Our Future received nearly $18 million in federal child nutrition program funds as administrative fees in 2021 alone, and Bock and other employees received additional kickbacks, which were often disguised as “consulting fees” paid to shell companies, the charging documents said.